Hudson Ford

 Hudson Ford were an English rock band, formed when John Ford and Richard Hudson left Strawbs in 1973.

+Hudson and Ford had been in Elmer Gantry's Velvet Opera in the mid 1960s and they both left that group and joined Strawbs, where they stayed until forming Hudson Ford.

 The original line-up featured Hudson (now playing guitar instead of drums) and Ford along with Chris Parren on keyboards, Mickey Keen on guitars, and Gerry Conway on drums.
 Conway left in May 1974 prior to the recording of Free Spirit and was replaced by Ken Laws.
 Mickey Keen left the band in December 1974 and was replaced briefly by Mick Clarke, formerly of The Roy Young Band.
 Clarke moved to the United States in 1975 and was not replaced.
 The line-up remained stable from that point until the group dissolved in late 1977.

 The first album Nickelodeon also featured session musicians including Rick Wakeman.

-In 1979 they re-surfaced billed as The Monks.
+In 1979, they re-surfaced billed as The Monks.

 Hudson and Ford had been in Elmer Gantry's Velvet Opera in the mid 1960s and they both left that group and joined Strawbs, where they stayed until forming Hudson Ford.